thruthesky/english/README.md

 if domain in address bar is

-igoodtalk.com       then, translate "ID@igoodtalk.onlineenglish.kr"
+igoodtalk.com       then, the domain should be "igoodtalk.onlineenglish.kr" iamtalkative.com    then, domain is '' "talkative.onlineenglish.kr"

-iamtalkative.com    then, translate "ID@talkative.onlineenglish.kr"
+witheng.com         then, domain is ''

-witheng.com         then, no translation. onfis.com           then, no translation
+onfis.com           then, domain is ''

 If domain is not one of above, then, translate